FDA-approved for Treatment Resistant Depression

 Treatment-resistant depression (TRD) is the clinical term used to define this subpopulation of MDD patients that have not achieved optimal response to conventional therapy.
 TRD presents an even greater burden, with an increased risk for subsequent relapses and suicide.
 Patients with TRD are also twice as likely to be hospitalized, incurring additional medical costs.
 Risk factors for TRD may include old age, high stress levels, concomitant psychiatric disorders, and a history of medication non-adherence.

-If you are interested in receiving esketamine, you can find out more about the treatment at the Spravato website.
+If you are interested in learning more about esketamine, you can explore the Spravato website.